KilonzoJames/Sevenly/_posts/2025-07-01-industrial-intrusion-web.md

 ### Authentication Bypass via UNION Injection

-Given the uncrackable hash, I shifted my focus to a SQL-based authentication bypass via UNION injection.
+Given the uncrackable hash, I shifted my focus to a SQL-based authentication bypass via `UNION` injection.
 This vulnerability typically arises when the backend validates user credentials after retrieving data from the database, and lacks proper input sanitization or the use of prepared statements.

 The following crafted payload exploits this flaw by injecting a fabricated user row that matches the expected password hash during the local validation process:

 ```sql
 ' UNION SELECT 1, 'admin', SHA2('joker', 256)-- -
 ```

+---

 ### Exploitation Mechanism